IgniteUI/indigo-design-docfx/en/components/input.md

 ### Layout

-The Input has rich support for prefix and suffix through text string or icon that can in certain cases reduce the input effort for the user e.g. a @email.com suffix means both less keystrokes and more clarity of expected content, while a clock or calendar prefix may indicate that the Input is suitable to provide time or date as content.
+The Input has rich support for prefix and suffix through text string or icon that can, in certain cases, reduce the input effort for the user: e.g. an @email.com suffix means both less keystrokes and more clarity of expected content, while a clock or calendar prefix may indicate that the Input is suitable to provide time or date as content.

 ![](../images/input_prefix.png)
 ![](../images/input_suffix.png)